 8. Can I use one of the Law Library public computers and book scanner?

-When the Spring 2021 semester begins, there will still be access to a limited number of public computers and the book scanner in the Law Library.
+A limited number of public computers and the book scanner in the Law Library.
 Please disinfect the computers and book scanner before and after you use them.

 9. Will printing services be available in the Law Library?